-Cognitive technologies has been added to your bookmarks.
+Cognitive technologies has been saved

 Sure, advances in cognitive technologies offer exciting prospects for blue-sky innovations.
 But in the near term, companies may soon have more opportunities to apply artificial intelligence to help solve current business problems.